anfindsen/CorrelationEqCausation/docs/index.markdown

 <iframe src="{{ 'images/genres_wo_nominations.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>

 <iframe src="{{ 'images/most_popular_genres.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>
+There are clearly genres worth avoiding for oscar aspiring actors.
+For instance Absurdims, doomsday film, dystopia and holiday film to name a few.
+On the otherhand, there are also genres that have many actor nominations, e.g. Drama, Period, Romantic drama and Biography.
+However, they have many nominations partly because they have many movies.
+Hence, we can look at the genres with the highest share of oscar winners.
 <iframe src="{{ 'images/genres_by_share2.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>
+The genre with the highest share of oscar nominated performances is New Hollywood with 27% of performances being nominated.
+Coming second is Biographical film with only 8% of performances being nominated.
+With a time machine, travelling back to the 1960s-1980s would be the most optimal for an actor winning an oscar.
+Hence we will need to look at more recent successful genres.
+<iframe src="{{ 'images/genres_by_share_new.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>

+In recent years, the most popular genres at the oscars has not had as high success rate as the most popular genres in earlier years.
+Up top is Period piece, Romantic drama and Crime Thriller.

 ### **Prediction on movie features** - Melker (plots)/ Rasmus

 Let's look at if it is possible to predict if a movie will be nominated for an oscar from popular opinion.
 To do this we split the movies into two: movies, where at least one actor/actress was nominated, and movies where there weren't any.